vortexntnu/vortex-auv/mission/internal_status/README.md

 ## Inputs and Outputs

 #### Publishes to:
-* /auv/battery_level of type Int32 in milli volt
+* /auv/battery_level of type Int32 in volt
-* /auv/temperature of type Int32 in milli celsius
+* /auv/temperature of type Int32 in celsius

 ## Setup instructions